 In 1972, the United Fund became the United Way of Monongalia County.
 The organization began aligning with United Way America and began providing membership and funding to agencies as "United Way agencies".

-In 2017, the United Way celebrates the 80th anniversary of the organization.
+In 2017, the United Way celebrated its 80th anniversary of the organization.